GioXeR95/tap-categorize-docs/README.md

 # tap-categorize-docs

-tap-categorize-docs is a project designed to categorize documents using OpenAI's API and display the analyzed data in Kibana.
+tap-categorize-docs is a project designed to categorize documents using GPT-4 with OpenAI's API and display the analyzed data in Kibana.
 For every document, it provides a summary, a category, and a reliability score from 1 to 10.

 ## Prerequisites